 Sun Flare Photography Tips For Wedding Photographers

 1. Use Backlighting Techniques

-Tip: If you do not want your couple to stand directly in line with the sun, try looking for other objects that can assist in covering part of the sun.
-For example, if you can find a tree or building, try blocking the sun with those.
+Our tip: If you do not want your couple to stand directly in line with the sun, try looking for other objects that can assist in covering part of the sun.
+For example, if you can find a tree or building, try blocking the sun with it.